onosproject/onos-e2-sm/docs/sm-howto.md

 Please, follow its installation steps.
 Once set, you can generate Protobuf out of asn1 definition using the `-B` option.
 The full command should look like:

+> Note: Make sure that the name for the top-level messages in the asn1 file start with "E2SM"

 ```bash
 asn1c -B my_sm.asn1 > my_sm.proto
 ```

-After that, depending on which way of implementation you choose (CGo or with Go APER library), you should make some adjustments to the
+After that, depending on which way of implementation you choose (CGo or with Go APER library), you should make some adjustments to the Protobuf file.
-Protobuf file.

 Note (implementation choices):